-Octopus ceviche was the first ceviche I really liked, I was very picky about seafood when I was a kid, I could only handle a few bites of shrimp or fish (in ceviches or any other dish) and that was it, I found their taste to be overpowering (not anymore though), except ceviche de pulpo, I loved it.
+Octopus ceviche was the first ceviche I really enjoyed.
+I was very picky about seafood when I was a kid, I could only handle a few bites of shrimp or fish (in ceviches or any other dish) and that was it.
+I found the taste of most seafood dishes to be overpowering (not anymore though), except ceviche de pulpo, I loved it.
 The octopus ceviche I remember was perfect, in particular the octopus was just perfectly tender and it had that perfect balance of seafood taste.
-I’ve always wanted to make octopus ceviche, but it’s hard to find fresh octopus, Whole Foods can order it for you but it will have been frozen, the guys at Pike Place Market told me the only time you can find it fresh is when it is caught by accident, well it just so happens that I was at the market on a day they some, so I snatched up and was so excited to finally make octopus ceviche.
-However, I have never cooked octopus before, so I did some Google research and found out that it was quite complicated to cook it just right, first you had to pound it with a heavy object, another person mentioned that the secret was to add a cork to the boiling water, another site said to steam it, another one said to boil it for 3 minutes and then alternate with ice water and boiling, so I tried this last suggestion plus the cork, and it was a disaster, my poor beautiful octopus shrunk into a tiny rubbery disgusting brown looking thing.
-I was determined to have octopus ceviche (and was having a small lunch for some friends), I remembered seeing cooked octopus at Uwajimaya, a local Asian supermarket, so I used it instead.
+I’ve always wanted to make octopus ceviche, but it’s hard to find fresh octopus.
+Whole Foods can order it for you.
+The guys at one of the Pike Place Market seafood stalls told me the only time you can find it fresh is when it is caught by accident.
+It just so happens that I was at the market on a day they had some, so I snatched it up, and was so excited to finally make octopus ceviche.

-Optional: 2-3 hot peppers, serranos or red chilies, seeded and sliced thinly
+- Optional: 2-3 hot peppers, serranos or red chilies, seeded and diced or sliced

 - Cut the octopus meat into small bit size slices.